Back to Blog

 Understanding vs Producing a Language

-• Passive skills: reading and listening
+• Passive skills: reading and listening — absorbing language

-• Active skills: speaking and writing
+• Active skills: speaking and writing — producing language

-• Real-time thinking
+• Real-time thinking under pressure

-• Muscle memory (mouth, tongue, pacing)
+• Muscle memory in your mouth, tongue, and pacing

-• Emotional regulation
+• Emotional regulation when stakes feel high

 The Role of Fear in Spoken English

-Fear is the biggest invisible barrier.
+Fear is the biggest invisible barrier to spoken fluency.

 People worry about:

-• Sounding foolish
+• Sounding foolish or uneducated

 • Making grammatical mistakes